Perfect Pairings & Recipes for

 Strength of Association Between Flavours

-Our analysis shows that the flavour of pear is strongly associated with the flavour of sardine.
-This suggests we should look for ingredients with a fishy flavour, such as fish sauce, when pairing with the pear-like aroma notes of Asian pear.
+Our analysis shows that the flavour of pear is strongly associated with the flavour of seaweed.
+This suggests we should look for ingredients with a seaweedy flavour, such as dashi, when pairing with the pear-like accents of Asian pear.

-The recipe below provides inspiration for pairing Asian pear with fish sauce.
+The recipe below provides inspiration for pairing Asian pear with dashi.

-Just as our analysis highlighted that pear and oystery flavour notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavours present in Asian pear.
-E.g. the cucumber flavours of Asian pear are often used with vinegary and glutamic notes.
+Just as our analysis highlighted that pear and seaweedy flavour accents often complement each other, we can identify the full profile of flavours that harmonise with each of the flavour notes present in Asian pear.
+For instance, the malic flavours of Asian pear are strongly associated with hoppy and capsicum notes.

-The accents linked to the various accents of Asian pear can be seen highlighted in the pink bars below.
+The notes linked to the various aroma accents of Asian pear can be seen highlighted in the pink bars below.

 Flavour Profile Of Asian Pear And Its Complementary Flavour Notes